 The type of fun that exists at Deep Springs is qualitatively different from the fun at other places.
 With the exception of wilderness trips, there is no "recreation" planned or scheduled here, no club, no theater, no bookstores or coffee shops to hang about.
 You have to build the fun from scratch, something from nothing.
 If you want to dance, you build the dance floor, you create the lighting, you pick the music.
-Several years ago, Mark Dunn wanted soccer, so he welded two soccer nets.
+Several years ago, a student wanted soccer, so he welded two soccer nets.
 If you want art, you have to make art, create an art culture.
 So the fun feels more a part of us.

 Music and spoken word performances are called DSPACs (DIS-pác).
 DSPAC is an acronym that stands for Deep Springs Performing Arts Committee.
 DSPACs are held once a term and are beautiful and revitalizing evenings.

 There is also a lot of movie watching, and a Saturday night movie can mean everything from Ingmar Bergman to Conan the Barbarian.
 Most years feature a drama production or two, for those interested in acting and directing.
 (You can see why there's not much downtime.)

 The prime time for physical activity is just before dinner when students, just finished with labor, come back to the Main Circle to play soccer or Frisbee.
 Faculty, staff, and the children in the community often get even more juiced than the students for games.